Very High-Order A-stable Stiffly Accurate Diagonally Implicit Runge-Kutta Methods with Error Estimators

-One approach to quantify the error in a $p$th order RK method is to examine the norm of the vector of leading order coefficients of the error expansion given by $\eqref{OCs}$.
-That is, for a $p$th order method, we consider the errors defined by the first and second leading coefficients given, respectively, by:
+One approach to quantify the error for a $p$th order RK method is to examine the norm of the leading order truncation error coefficients.
+These coefficients are the norm of the $(p+1)$th and $(p+2)$th order terms of the left hand side of the order conditions $\eqref{OCs}$:

 and